 - More Information

-If you have been injured in a car accident that was not your fault, you may be able to claim compensation.
-In order to hold a valid personal injury claim you must meet the following criteria:
+If you have been injured in a car accident that was not your fault, you may be able to claim compensation for your physical and mental injuries In order to hold a valid personal injury claim you must meet the following criteria:

 - You were owed a duty of care